-Duisburg used to be a member of the Hanseatic league in the middle ages.
+Duisburg was a member of the Hanseatic League in the Middle Ages.
 It later developed into the main center of the chemical, steel, and iron industries.
 This is why it suffered severe bombing in the Second World War.

-Presently, it has the biggest inland port in the world, with 40 kilometers of a wharf.
+Presently, it has the biggest inland port in the world, with 40 kilometers of harbor.
 It is also home to one of Germany’s biggest commercial train station businesses.